 Our shareholder cashew farming co-operative Fairtrade Alliance Kerala has over 7,000 members.
 Their small ‘homestead’ farms are scattered around the tropical, rugged Western Ghat mountains, a United Nations World Heritage Site.
 So it’s not surprising that we meet new farmers every time we go, as well as seeing familiar faces.

-Over the next three days, we’ll be taking you on a mini adventure and sharing some exciting stories from Dan Binks’s (Technical Manager at Liberation Foods) recent tour of Bolivia and Chile.
-He’s been meeting producers, small holder farmers and co-operative shareholders and here’s the first of three intriguing diary entries…
+Over the last two weeks, we’ve taken you on a mini adventure and sharing some exciting stories from Dan Binks’s (Technical Manager at Liberation Foods) recent tour of Bolivia and Chile.
+He’s been meeting producers, small holder farmers and co-operative shareholders and here’s the last of the three intriguing diary entries…